vishalcloudyuga/dcos-docs/1.9/overview/design/overlay.md

 **NOTE:** The assumption for _DockerContainerizer_ to work with the DC/OS overlay is that the host is running Docker v1.11 or greater.
 **NOTE:** The default <overlay MTU> = 1420 bytes.

-### NAVSTAR: the overlay orchestrator
+### Virtual Network Service: the overlay orchestrator

 **Code:**https://github.com/dcos/navstar.git
-Navstar is the overlay orchestrator service running on each agent which is responsible for the following functionality.
+Virtual Network Service is the overlay orchestrator service running on each agent which is responsible for the following functionality.
 It is a system which contains non-realtime components of the DC/OS overlay, as well as other networking-related chunks of DC/OS.
 - Talking to the agent overlay module and learning the subnet, VTEP IP and MAC address allocated to the agent.
 - Creating the VTEP on the agent.
 - Programming the routes to various subnets on various agents.
 - Programming the ARP cache with the VTEP IP and MAC addresses.
 - Programming the VxLAN FDB with the VTEP MAC address and tunnel endpoint information.
 - Using [Lashup](https://github.com/dcos/lashup/ "GitHub repository"), a distributed CRDT store, to reliably disseminate agent overlay information to all agents within the cluster.
-This is one of most important functions performed by Navstar, since only by having global knowledge of all the agents in the cluster can Navstar program the routes on each agent for all the overlay subnets on all the agents.
+This is one of most important functions performed by Virtual Network Service, since only by having global knowledge of all the agents in the cluster can Virtual Network Service program the routes on each agent for all the overlay subnets on all the agents.